1Crazymoney/flash-mintable-tokens/README.md

 Instead of sending them off to some flash-lending pool somewhere, you can serve them directly.
 Save them gas and fees.
 Give them access to a virtually unbounded amount of money.
 Completely remove their dependence on third-party flash-lending platforms.

 Other platforms are using the "trustlessness of atomicity" to extend credit to your users via flash-loans, often charging them for the privilege.
 You can cut out those middlemen and give your users credit directly.
 And you can do it with no additional code.
-Your project doesn't need to have a big liquidity pool sitting around demanding yield.
 All you have to do is accept fWETH the same way you already accept WETH.

+Note that `fWETH` doesn't require liquidity pools like flash-loans do.
+Anything users can do on your platform using a $100M flash-loan from a third-party, they can also do using fWETH once you've integrate it -- even if the `FlashWETH` contract isn't holding very much ETH.
+Flash-mintable asset-backed tokens are _powerful_.

 ## How to integrate `FlashWETH` into your project

-The full version of the `FlashWETH` contract has been made to be a drop-in replacement for Wrapped Ether.
+The `FlashWETH` contract has been made to be a drop-in replacement for Wrapped Ether.
 If your project already has support for WETH you can use the exact same code for `FlashWETH`.
 The APIs are exactly the same.
 You do not need to make any modifications to your code.
 Just point to the `FlashWETH` contract instead of the `WETH9` contract.

 If you want to use an ERC20 token as the asset that backs the token, check out the `FlashERC20` contract.